pleblira/mirrorstr/README.md

 https://github.com/jeffthibault/python-nostr (and its dependencies) https://github.com/JustAnotherArchivist/snscrape (and its dependencies)

-## Dependency
+## Dev version of snscrape
-This project depends on the dev version of snscrape, which is not available on PyPI.
-One place where you can find it is at: https://github.com/JustAnotherArchivist/snscrape.
+This project depends on the dev version of snscrape, an excellent twitter scraping library.
+The dev version is available on PyPI, and an additional command is needed to install it.

-You can install it by running the following commands:
+# Install Mirrorstr

 ```
 pip install ../mirrorstr && pip3 install git+https://github.com/JustAnotherArchivist/snscrape.git
 ```

-Not compatible with arm macs
+* Not compatible with arm macs

 # TODO & Timeline